cengique/lectures-prog-data-analysis/content/chapter-object-oriented/_index.md

 ### Class activity: make your own class!

+- Teams of 2, pick a marker
+- Write code on a board that includes:
+{{% fragment %}}
+  - A class with a constructor
+  - One or more method functions
+  - Make sure to have some class attributes that serve a purpose
+  - Also have instance attributes
+  - Create several instances of the class and call its methods to demonstrate
+{{% /fragment %}}

+---

+### Class activity: now make it on Repl.it

-- Create a file with your name and put your class in your own fork.
+- No teamwork; create a file with your name and put your class in your own fork following the template below:

-<iframe height="400px" width="100%" src="https://repl.it/@cengique/objectoriented-sp22?lite=true#gunay.py" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="500px" width="100%" src="https://repl.it/@cengique/objectoriented-sp22?lite=true#gunay.py" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ---